-This delicious Mascarpone Cream is easy to make and egg free.
+This delicious Mascarpone Cream is easy to make, egg free and only 4 ingredients!
 The perfect Italian recipe, delicious served traditionally with Panettone or Colomba or use it as an accompaniment for your favourite cakes and pies.
 Or why not fancy up some fruit and add a little?!

 Not only is this Cream decadent and sooo creamy it is also very popular in Italy during the holidays, when it is served with Panettone or Colomba.
 Known as Crema al Mascarpone.